Raymondsquared/r-shopping-test/README.md

 - SKU is limited to just 3 characters.
 - SKU is unique.
 - Price must be above \$0.
+- Buying a bundle item such as `mbp` will always get a `vga` for free, without scanning it.

 # Other Information